Toy Story 3: Marketing

+Oscar campaign

+Toy Story 3s "Not since..."
+Oscar campaign drew a lot of attention, emphasizing the film's uniqueness and critical acclaim.
+The campaign consisted of posters featuring characters from the film, comparing Toy Story 3 to previous winners such as The Lord of the Rings: The Return of the King, Shakespeare in Love, Titanic, and more.
+The Walt Disney Studios Chairman Rich Ross explained they were going for the Best Picture win, not just Best Animated film.
+The Hollywood Reporter gave the campaign a bronze award in Key Art Awards Winners 2011.

 Release

 Theatrical

-Toy Story 3 had its United States premiere at El Capitan Theatre, which also hosted a Toy Story marathon showing all three films together for the first time.
+Toy Story 3 had its US premiere at El Capitan Theatre, which also hosted a marathon of all three Toy Story films.

 Toy Story 3 had its worldwide premiere on June 12, 2010, opening at Taormina Film Fest in Italy.
-In the United States, it premiered on June 13, 2010, at El Capitan Theatre in Hollywood, California.
+In the United States, it premiered on June 13, 2010, at El Capitan Theatre in Los Angeles.
 El Capitan also hosted on June 17, 2010, a Toy Story marathon, showing for the first time all three Toy Story films together.
 The film went into its wide release on June 18, 2010, along with a release to IMAX 3D theaters.

 The film was theatrically accompanied with the Pixar short film Day & Night, which focuses on what happens when an animated personification of Day meets his opposite, Night, and the resulting growth for both.

-Marketing

-The film's first teaser trailer was released with Up in Disney Digital 3-D on May 29, 2009.
-On October 2, 2009, Toy Story and Toy Story 2 were re-released as a double feature in Disney Digital 3-D. The first full-length trailer was attached as an exclusive sneak peek and a first footage to the Toy Story double feature on October 12, 2009.
-A second teaser was released on February 10, 2010, followed by a second full-length trailer on February 11, and appeared in 3D showings of Alice in Wonderland and How to Train Your Dragon.
-On March 23, 2010, Toy Story and Toy Story 2 were released separately on Blu-ray/DVD combo packs; Toy Story included a small feature of "The Story of Toy Story 3" and Toy Story 2 included one on the "Characters of Toy Story 3."